Years Produced: 1880s – 1980s

 Asbestos adhesives were used in the finishes of countertops, cabinetry and other fixtures.

 Ceiling tiles were often glued in place using asbestos-based glue pods, which can become brittle over time and release many toxic asbestos fibers into the air when disturbed.

-Asbestos was a common ingredient in sealants for shingled roofs and flat-topped roofs.
-Over time, weathering exposes the white asbestos fibers in the sealant mixture, causing it to turn from black to grey.
+Asbestos was a common ingredient in plastic cements and sealants for rooftops.
+Over time, weathering exposes the white asbestos fibers in asbestos-containing sealant, causing it to turn from black to grey.